OliviavFu/git-ml-cases/README.md

 This is a multiclass classification problem.
 We will predict human activity from sensor data using support vector machine.
 Model performances are compared with different dimension reduction techniques.
 ### Main Content:
 - Data preparation
-- SVM hyperparameter tuning with cross validation
+- SVM hyperparameter tuning with cross validation (grid search)
 - SVM model with PCA
 - SVM model with ICA
 ### Model Performance: